A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

-{\bf Broad-line modeling:}
+{\bf Broad-line modeling.}

 (1) Broad \ha\ and \hb\ components are modeled using one or two Gaussians.
 Given that broad lines in IMBH AGNs are generally relatively narrow and/or weak, one or two Gaussians are typically sufficient to reproduce their profiles.
 We start with a single Gaussian and introduce a second one only when the fits is significantly improved ($P_{F-\mathrm{test}}<0.05$).
+In the final sample, 82\% of the sources require a double-Gaussian model for the broad \ha\ component.